yepes0/learning_journal/_posts/2021-05-01-JS-Tutorial-Takeaways.md

 title: Take-aways from Intro JavaScript Course on Scrimba
 ---

-# Welcome to my fifth entry
+# Welcome to my sixth entry

 "let" is a way that you can you define variables.
 For example, "let firstName = nico".
 Let allows us to reassign variables, even using the same variable.